Impeachment in Oklahoma: A. L. Crable (superintendent of public instruction), 1944–45

 The first proposed article (alleging that Crable had at meetings moved and seconded the adoption of textbooks that he had been warned were in violation state laws) received a vote a 48–60.
 The third proposed article impeachment (alleging that he had failed to certify 1940 textbook adoptions as he was required by law to) received a vote of 45–69.
 The fifth proposed article of impeachment (alleging that he had falsely denied that his own signature was present on documents when previously questioned by legislative committees) received a vote of 51–63.
-The sixth proposed artticle of impeachment (alleging that a member of the textbook commission had violated law) received a vote of 46–68.
+The sixth proposed article of impeachment (alleging that a member of the textbook commission had violated law) received a vote of 46–68.

 David Walters (governor) in 1994

 Governor David Walters faced calls for an impeachment effort against him after a grand jury approved an indictment a made an additional recommendation that Walters be impeached by the House.
 The indictment was for eight felony counts and an additional misdemeanor, with the misdemeanor accusing him violating campaign finance law by urging a campaign contributor to give his 1994 gubernatorial election campaign committee $19,500, and amount that was $13,500 above the contribution limit of $5,000.
 The six felonies were for perjury due to Walter's signing of campaign finance reports.
 Walters plead guilty to the misdemeanor and received a deferred sentence of one year, a $1,000 fine, and was ordered to pay the excess campaign funds he illegally received to the state government Ethics Commission.
 He also announced in November 1993 that he would not be running in the 1994 election.
 In 1994, the House voted 52–47 against holding an impeachment inquiry.